Michaelpalacce/er_memcached_data_server/README.md

 # Notes:
 - Memcached DOES NOT support negative numbers when decrementing and OR incrementing
 - Memcached MAX TTL is 2592000 or 30 days, that will be enforced if a bigger number is given
+- Memcached returns numbers as numbers and not strings if given as numbers

 # Use:
 ~~~javascript